- This story is regularly updated for relevance. Last updated: July 9, 2021

-The United States is slowly but surely making progress in distributing COVID vaccines.
-About 20% of the U.S. has been vaccinated and as many as 4.6 million people have gotten the shot in one day.
-But despite the progress being made, we won’t achieve herd immunity or lift most COVID restrictions for months.
+The United States is making progress in distributing COVID vaccines.
+About 55% of the U.S. has been fully vaccinated and as many as 4.6 million people have gotten the shot in one day.
+But despite the progress being made, we might not ever reach herd immunity.
 You may be wondering if it’s safe to go to a restaurant after you get the vaccine—and if you should wear a mask while doing so.

 Eating indoors, even if tables are spaced six feet apart, is still considered a “higher risk” activity by the CDC.
 Additionally, indoor dining where tables aren’t spaced six feet apart is considered “highest risk.”
 COVID-19 infections mostly occur when not social distancing, though it is possible to still infect someone from more than six feet away.